We invite you to learn more about St. Mary's Child Center by clicking the picture above.

 The educators at St. Mary’s Child Center have been engaged in a study of the world-renowned schools for young children in Reggio Emilia, Italy since 2001.
 We deeply embrace the values of collaboration, the strong image of the child, the environment as a teacher, children’s multiple symbolic languages, documentation as assessment and advocacy, long-term projects, the teacher as a researcher and the importance of home-school relationships.
 We study the Reggio philosophy in collaboration with educators inspired by the Reggio Emilia Approach around the world and we work closely with the College of Education at Butler University as partners in the Indianapolis Reggio Collaborative.

+The Preschool Program serves three to five year old children at three locations: the Thompson Building, the Gilliatte Building and St. Anthony's Catholic School.
 St. Mary’s is accredited by the National Association for the Education of Young Children (NAEYC), licensed by the State of Indiana and has attained the highest level (Level 4) on Indiana’s Paths to Quality rating scale.
+We serve children whose families pay tuition, receive CCDF vouchers, receive On My Way PreK and Indy PSP vouchers, or qualify for scholarship assistance.
+We welcome children of any race, color, religion, national origin or socioeconomic background.

 The Educational Outreach Program provides professional development opportunities for educators who want to learn about our work, especially related to our study of the Reggio philosophy.
 We provide seminars, tours, consultations and presentations to educators.